dragon-dune/dragon-dune/README.md

 3. When the Goblins win an artifact cards, they get a second artifact card that is hidden from the Elves.
 4. The Goblins may have up to 8 artifact cards (instead of 4).
-5. The Goblins may disband tokens at the beginning of the movement round (instead of at the end).
+5. The Goblins may disband units at the beginning of the movement round (instead of at the end).
 6. Special Card (Ace): You may stop a player from hiring Goblin mercenaries.
 7. Alliance Power: You pay half price (rounded up) for